librenms/librenms/doc/API/Devices.md

 Input (JSON):

 - hostname: device hostname
+- overwrite_ip: alternate polling IP.
+Will be use instead of hostname (optional)
 - port: SNMP port (defaults to port defined in config).
 - transport: SNMP protocol (defaults to transport defined in config).
 - version: SNMP version to use, v1, v2c or v3.
 Defaults to v2c.